billyc/billyc.github.io/_posts/2025-01-08-gmns-first-impressions.md

 - even bigger files once all the needed indexes are added
 - SQLite performs pretty poorly in the browser (better now with WebAssembly but it's still quite complex)

-For these reasons sqlite is a terrible fit for our large MATSim networks -- ten times larger than a gzipped XML Matsim network.
+For these reasons sqlite is a terrible fit for large MATSim networks -- **ten times larger** than a gzipped XML Matsim network.
 Non starter. 😢

+### a bad sign...

 In discussion at the committee meeting, people talked about **converting GMNS to something that can be imported** for Aequilibra or Polaris (not sure which).
 I fear this is an admission of failure: the network format is not usable as-is.
 I'm curious why they didn't write a native reader for Polaris instead of converting?
 Maybe I misunderstood this part of the discussion.

-### What made OMX so successful?
+### taking a step back: what made OMX so successful?

 [OMX](https://github.com/osPlanning/omx), the open matrix data format for transport modeling, leverages the battle-tested HDF5 library for the underlying file format.
 Choosing a well-known, globally-used and supported container saved us from having to solve a lot of problems related to compression, data layout, processor cache optimization, multi-language API support, etc. I don't think there is any way we could have written a raw format better than HDF5.